Bryan Buckley: Commercial work

 His work has often garnered publicity, and has at times been described as "anticommercials".
 His commercial for E*Trade in 2000 featured a mock-amateur commercial.
 The ad features a chimpanzee, wearing an oversized E*Trade t-shirt, flanked by a pair of men in a disheveled two-car garage, all facing the camera.
 They clap, out of sync, to a tinny recording of "La Cucaracha".
 At the end, the chimpanzee folds his hands over his crotch, and tag line appears: "Well, we just wasted $2 million.
 What are you doing with your money?"
 In 2018, Adweek would declare it "the most subversive Super Bowl ad ever."

 In 2011, Buckley directed a series of commercials for New Era apparel.
 The campaign, titled "Rivalry", had actors John Krasinski and Alec Baldwin engaged in trash talk as fans of their respective teams, the Boston Red Sox and New York Yankees.
 The spots were inducted into the permanent collection of the Museum of Modern Art.

 His 2020 Super Bowl spot for Hyundai, titled "Smaht Pahk", was named on several best of the game lists by Time, Adweek, and Vogue.
 It was also ranked number two on the USA Today Ad Meter.
 The spot, which stars John Krasinski, Chris Evans, Rachel Dratch, and David Ortiz features the Massachusetts natives over-enunciating the distinctive vowels of the classic Boston accent as they talked about Hyundai's new Sonata.
 In 2022, Buckley directed the Toyota Super Bowl spot with Saatchi & Saatchi.

 Buckley directed the NFL’s 2023 Super Bowl spot, Run With It, starring Diana Flores — the Mexico Women’s National Flag Football quarterback.
 It features sports icons and athletes alike: Erin Andrews, Billie Jean King, Vanita Krouch, Bella Rasmussen, Cam Heyward, Jalen Ramsey, Davante Adams, Aidan Hutchinson and Sauce Gardener.
-Run With It won a gold Clio, finished second place on USA TODAY’s Ad Meter and it’s excellence was further recognized with a Sports Emmy win.
+Run With It won a gold Clio, finished second place on USA TODAY’s Ad Meter and its excellence was further recognized with a Sports Emmy win.
 The popularity of the spot helped propel women’s flag football to becoming an Olympic sport in the 2028 games.

 In 2024, Buckley directed BMW's "Talkin' Like Walken" Super Bowl ad, featuring Christopher Walken and Usher.
 It was rated as the most-liked commercial of that year's Super Bowl.